norcams/iaas/docs/team/operations/local-repo.rst

 Every night a cron job runs to create snapshots of all mirrored repositories (of all kinds).
 A snapshot subdirectory is created named by the current date and time.
-Under this all repos can be accessed.
+Under this, all repos can be accessed.
 This way any data can be retrieved from any data in the past on which a snapshot has been taken.

 *current*: In the ``snapshots`` directory there is always a special "snapshot*